-I recently wrote a tweet that ended up being one of the most liked and retweeted ones I have put together, so I decided to expand on it in the blog post.
-It will explain not only what causes anxiety but also what keeps you in the cycle of it.
+I recently wrote a tweet advising on ‘How to recover from anxiety’ The tweet ended up being one of the most liked and retweeted ones I have put together, so I decided to expand on it in the blog post.
+It will explain not only what causes anxiety but also what keeps you in the cycle of recreating it.

 Firstly the original tweet is below